encse/secchallenge2023/web/leakage-problem/solution/README.md

 console.log(`GraphQL Server is ready at http://localhost:4200/graphql`);
 ```

 Bingo.
-We can now download the all the files mentioned in the import section (add .js to the
+We can now download all the files mentioned in the import section (add .js to the
 filenames), soon we'll run into `data.js` which is kind of big and has some base64 encoded data in it.
 This is some weird picture of Shrek with our most wanted flag.